Olympus TG-5 vs Panasonic TZ90

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus Tough TG-5 and Panasonic Lumix DC-TZ90 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The TG-5 is a recent model that features in the current product line-up of Olympus.
-In contrast, the TZ90 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ90 was succeeded by the Panasonic TZ95.
+Both the TG-5 and the TZ90 have been discontinued, but can regularly be found used on eBay.
+The TZ90 was replaced by the Panasonic TZ95, while the TG-5 was followed by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is the Olympus TG-5 better than the Panasonic TZ90 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.